SlimeVR/SlimeVR-Docs-Site/src/server/connecting-trackers.md

 If any tracker displays ERROR as it's status, or have orange and blue light permanently on, that's not good.
 Try restarting them and see if it helps.
 If not, contact Eiren.

-*Created by Eiren, edited by adigyran#1121, CalliePepper#0666, Emojikage#3095 and NWB#5135, styled by CalliePepper#0666.*
+*Created by eiren, edited by adigyran, calliepepper, emojikage and nwbx01, styled by calliepepper.*